sindre-frisvold-git/redis-docs/docs/guide/server.md

 ## Transactions and Watch

-With Redis [transactions](https://redis.io/topics/transactions) you can watch for changes in keys and commit a transaction only if the keys don't change.
+Using Redis [transactions](https://redis.io/topics/transactions), you can watch for changes in keys and commit a transaction only if the keys don't change.

-In the following example we implement [INCR](https://redis.io/commands/INCR) command using GET, SET, and WATCH.
+In the following example we implement [INCR](https://redis.io/commands/INCR) command using `GET`, `SET`, and `WATCH`.
 Note how we use `redis.TxFailedErr` to check if a transaction has failed or not.

 ```go
 const maxRetries = 1000